 With so many restaurants interested in boosting their levels of foot traffic during the festive season, it is important to stand out from the pack.
 Festive promotions are the perfect way to do just that.

 Tie your deals in with your new Christmas menu.
-For example, you can offer $5 Christmas cocktails with dinner.
-Allowing kids to eat free on certain days or times will offer a major incentive for large families looking to eat out.
+For example, you can offer 2-for-1 Christmas cocktails with dinner or allow kids to eat free on certain days or times with the purchase of any festive specials.

-As it is the season of giving, including your brand-new gift cards as a throw-in with every $50 spent is an excellent way to enhance the festive cheer.
+As it is the season of giving, including your brand-new gift cards as a throw-in with every specified amount spent is an excellent way to enhance the festive cheer.

 While the festive season is a great time for charity, you need to ensure that you are not giving money away.
 Closely track how much money you are spending and making back as you implement these deals.